 SketchUp is software that is commonly used for architecture modeling.
 Unity reads SketchUp files directly and supports the following SketchUp features:

-TIP: For information on how to export an FBX file from SketchUp, see Using FBX files in other applications.
+TIP: For information on how to export an FBX file from SketchUp, see Exporting from other applications.
 For a list of known issues and limitations with importing from SketchUp, see the Limitations section below.

 You can switch between the Sketch Up tab and the Materials tab.
 SketchUp import settings for Materials work exactly the same way as for standard FBX Models.
 For reference documentation on properties on the Materials tab, see the Materials tab documentation.

 The SketchUp section provides settings that are specific to SketchUp Models.